-We provide dental veneers so that patients can restore damaged teeth or transform their smile into something beautiful.
+We provide dental veneers in Woodland Hills, CA at our dental office so that patients can restore damaged teeth or transform their smile into something beautiful.
 At John M. Chaves, DDS we often treat patients that have a variety of dental concerns.
 Some patients visit our Woodland Hills office because they break their tooth, while others are looking to create a Hollywood smile.
 Most people are candidates for the procedure as long as their tooth structure and roots are in place.
 If, however, you have a cavity or gum disease, this will need to be treated before we complete the procedure.

 If you want to learn more about dental veneers, we recommend that you call (818) 999-2707 to schedule an appointment.
 We are a provider of veneers and can let you know if they will help you to achieve the goals that you have for your smile.

 A veneer is a thin shell that is made out of porcelain or ceramic.
 The shade of the veneer, along with its shape and size will be made to match your surrounding teeth so that it blends in perfectly.

 We can accomplish a variety of things using dental veneers.
 By placing veneers on top of the teeth, we can close gaps, make teeth even in length, cover dark stains and create a uniform looking smile.
 In this way, veneers can create a smile that rivals the most famous Hollywood stars.
 The nice thing is that you do not have to be famous to improve your smile.
 You simply need to call 818-999-2707 and schedule an appointment to see The Team.

 We also use dental veneers for restorations.
 When teeth become cracked, chipped or broken, a veneer can restore the tooth to its full functionality.
 As long as the tooth structure is intact, we can restore the appearance of a tooth while making it possible to eat and speak without feeling any discomfort.